-Weight loss surgery changes the way your digestive system works by closing off parts of the stomach.
+Weight loss surgery (WLS) changes the way your digestive system works by closing off parts of the stomach.
 Making the stomach smaller means that you feel full after eating a small amount of food.
 Operations that reduce stomach size are known as restrictive operations because they restrict the amount of food the stomach can hold.

-Am I eligible for WLS?
+Am I Eligible for WLS?

 Patients must meet specific criteria, based on guidelines established by the National Institutes of Health, before they will be considered for an evaluation with our team.
 Most patients who enter our program have a BMI of 40 or greater.
 Other factors that suggest surgery may be a good option include:

 - You are a minimum of 100 pounds overweight.